 The County’s Ag.
 Service Department, as a certified government agent, sells strychnine bait products to farmers for the control of Richardson’s Ground Squirrels.
 The program runs in the spring when they first emerge on into the summer.
 Spring is the best time to use baits when food sources are scarce.
 Check in the spring for availability and pricing.

-The County of St. Paul has services available to remove beavers that cause flooding to farmland and or property.
+The County of St. Paul has services available for private owners, to remove beavers that cause flooding to farmland and or property.
 Licensed blasters will remove dams for a $200.00 / dam.
-Beaver dam removal application form

-County of St. Paul No. 19 has recently entered into an agreement with Alberta Agriculture and Rural Development whereby individuals submitting wild boar at large ears will be reimbursed $50/pair of ears.
+County of St. Paul No. 19 works with Alberta Agriculture and Rural Development whereby individuals submitting wild boar at large ears will be reimbursed $50/pair of ears.
 Individuals will be required to complete a declaration before payment will be made.